Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Egg and arrowroot flour are there to further enhance the juiciness.

-Tian Mian Jiang or fermented sweet bean paste plays an essential role to color the pork filling and elevate the taste.
-For Pork Buns, Sheng Jian Mantou {Pan Fried Pork Buns}, Pork Sweet Rice Flour Dumplings {Rou Tang Yuan 肉汤圆}, all have relatively thicker wrappers, we really need the pork filling flavor and color to pop.
-Tian Mian Jiang does just that.
+Da Jiang {大酱} or soybean paste plays an essential role in coloring the pork filling and elevating the taste.
+For Pork Buns, Sheng Jian Mantou {Pan Fried Pork Buns}, Pork Sweet Rice Flour Dumplings {Rou Tang Yuan 肉汤圆}, all have relatively thicker wrappers, so we really need the pork filling flavor and color to pop.
+Da Jiang does just that.

-We add an additional bit of sugar to give this pork filling a hint of the iconic sweetness.
+We add a bit of sugar to give this pork filling a hint of the iconic sweetness.
 Read here for more details about how to make yummy pork filling for buns and dumplings.

 Pork Filling for Pork Buns, Sheng Jian Mantou, Rou Yue Bing and more